dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The *rows* section contains the enrollments produced by the query.
 Each row represents exactly one enrollment.

-### Support of analytics across tracked entity instance relationships with program indicators
+### Analytics across TEI relationships with program indicators

 The non-aggregation enrollment analytics API also supports linking Program Indicators to Relationship Types, in order to show the result of a calculation of a specific Program Indicator applied to the related entities of the listed Tracked Entity Instance.